 |Dietary Fiber 7g||24%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Looking for a perfect vegetarian entree for vegetarian Thanksgiving or an everyday side dish?
-This vegetarian wild rice and mushroom pilaf recipe combines flavors of fall, such as mushrooms and almonds, for a dish that's both versatile and delicious.
+Looking for a perfect vegetarian entree for vegetarian Thanksgiving or an every day side dish?
+This vegetarian wild rice and mushroom pilaf recipe combine quintessential fall ingredients such as mushrooms and almonds for a dish that's both versatile and delicious.

 - 2 3/4 cups vegetable broth

 - 1 onion (diced)

 - 3 cups mushrooms (sliced)

 - 1/3 cup fresh parsley (chopped)